WeilabMSU/mGLI-KDA/README.md

 - PDBbind RawData: the protein-ligand complex structures.
-Download from PDBbind database [Download](http://www.pdbbind.org.cn/)
+Download from [PDBbind database](http://www.pdbbind.org.cn/)
 - Label: the .csv file, which contains the protein ID and corresponding binding affinity for PDBbind data.
 - Data: molecular 3D structures, SMILES strings, and labels
 ---